 Employers are not required to pay for some PPE in certain circumstances:

-It's important you understand back belts should not be considered personal protective equipment if they do not adequately protect employees from being injured if they fall.
-OSHA does not allow the use of back belts as a personal fall arrest device.
-However, back belts may be used for positioning.
+Body belts should not be considered personal protective equipment if they do not adequately protect employees from being injured if they fall.
+OSHA does not allow the use of safety body belts as part of a personal fall arrest system (PFAS).
+They may only be used for positioning a worker.

-Also, the use of back belts are not recognized by OSHA an adequate control measure to prevent back injury.
-While they may be acceptable to individual workers because they feel as if they provide additional support, if used improperly, they may restrict the body's range of motion and long-term cause injury due to atrophy of back muscles.
-Research indicates that the primary value in back belts is that they "remind" the employee to use proper lifting techniques.
+Employees may be allowed or even encouraged by the employer to use back belts to provide support for the lower back while lifting heavy objects at work.
+However, the use of back belts is not recognized by OSHA an adequate control measure to prevent back injury when lifting heavy objects.
+While back belts may be acceptable to workers because they seem to provide additional support, they may restrict the body's range of motion and eventually cause injury due to atrophy of back muscles.
+Research by NIOSH indicates that the primary value in back belts is that they "remind" the employee to use proper lifting techniques.

 Clothing must be worn which is appropriate to the work performed and conditions encountered.
 Loose sleeves, ties, lapels, cuffs, or other loose clothing must not be worn near moving machinery.